Lullabot/github-pm/README.md

 and it gives developers an easy way to see what they should work on next.
 ![huboard](https://img.skitch.com/20120609-my9ug4h3us75y98g71tdbssfp9.jpg)

+## Logins

+Some project management systems require a new login for every instance of the software.
+For instance, if you have two different clients using the same project management software you may have to remember two different username and password combinations and your authentication will not transfer from one to the other.
+Github allows users to access all the projects and repositories you have permission to without multiple authentication.

 ---
-So while GitHub does have many things we need to make a project successful, there are a couple places it may be lacking slightly.
-However, the team over at GitHub is continually making improvements to their product and they [blog](https://github.com/blog/) about it often.
+Github is lean and spare, and you may find there are features missing that you're accustomed to.
+Luckily, the team over at GitHub is continually making improvements to their product and they [blog](https://github.com/blog/) about it often.

-I also think that there is probably a better means of exposing some of the typical project information for stakeholders and clients in a way they can understand.
-GitHub is great for the technically-minded person, but less tech-savvy people may not find it as attractive.
+In summary, GitHub is great for the technically-minded person, but less tech-savvy people may not find it as attractive.
 I'm still working on ways to report on progress to project stakeholders in a more visual way and when I find one I like, I plan to update you all.